Flowering Bougainvillea

 Bougainvillea flowering plant

-The Bougainvillea flowering plant is a spectacular summer flowering plant.
+The Bougainvillea flowering plant is a spectacular summer-flowering plant.
 It thrives in hot climates; this makes it perfect for the southwest regions of the U.S. What it doesn’t like is freezing temperatures.
-If you live in areas that get below 32° Fahrenheit, you can still use the Bougainvillea.
+If you live in areas below 32° Fahrenheit, you can still use the Bougainvillea.
+Read on for some great tips on keeping your Boungainvillea healthy and looking good throughout spring, summer, and early fall months.

 Bougainvillea flowering plant